-The Closed Feather Stitch is worked in the same manner as the basic feather stitch show in Step 1, with the exception of the loops lining up along the side edges, forming a closed edge.
-When working the closed feather stitch, the entry point of the successive loops are placed in the same spot on the fabric as the exit point of the preceding loops.
+The closed feather stitch is worked in the same manner as the basic feather stitch show in Step 1, with the exception of the loops lining up along the side edges, forming a closed edge.
+When working the closed feather stitch, the entry point of the successive loops is placed in the same spot on the fabric as the exit point of the preceding loops.

 Use this stitch as a scattered filling, in engineered rows or bands, or individually.
-I've seen this stitch used to represent birds in flight in landscape embroideries.
+We've seen this stitch used to represent birds in flight in landscape embroideries.

 The fern stitch is a surface embroidery stitch used to create an open, lacy stitch along a straight or curved line.
 It's beautiful worked as tree branches, ferns, or seaweed in a project.